 A system like this is more likely to appear on more utility-oriented bikes (and ebikes) than the race machines for which Dura-Ace is intended, but it’s interesting all the same.

 A greater level of integration seems inevitable for Dura-Ace Di2.
 R9100 debuted Synchro Shifting, user-assignable buttons on the shifters and Garmin integration, and Shimano now offers a Bluetooth antenna for direct communication with your phone.

-Expect some further evolution of this everything-connected approach, perhaps with more sophisticated power meter integration and greater connectivity to third party devices.
+Expect some further evolution of this everything-connected approach, perhaps with more sophisticated power meter integration and better connectivity to third-party devices.

 While I don’t think it’s going to happen, I would love it if the brand were to go fully wireless with Dura-Ace R9200.

 Building a bike with SRAM eTap is such a delight, with no gear cables (or wires) to route through the frame, and no separate battery to install.

 eTap makes for wonderfully clean builds, the likes of which simply aren’t possible with current Shimano groupsets.